 Let’s start by describing the basic tool in terms of design & function, then we’ll get around to the recent improvements.
 The central element of our tool is a 15” walnut paddle that has ten holes cascading from large to small in tight increments.
 These holes will comfortably grasp ferrules ranging from approximately 8/64 up to 20/64 without marring the metal.
 This tool is capable of performing at least four tasks, none of which include disciplining your progeny.
 First, when trial fitting ferrules while turning down ferrule stations, you can remove stuck ferrules with ease.
 Second, when removing hot ferrules during restoration or repair, this tool will save your fingertips from a scalding.
 Third, when mounting ferrules, it is imperative that your tabs lap over either the flats or the corners.
 Some schools prefer one way or the other; we prefer to fold the tabs over the corners and line the tab slits up with the middle of the flats, but other makers disagree.
 No-one, schooled or un-schooled, wants their ferrule tabs randomly placed.
 Use this tool to align a tight ferrule’s tabs during glue-up.
 Fourth, did you lap your males a little too much, making for a (barely) sloppy fit?
 Use this tool and your vise to gently, ever so gently, compress the female ferrule.
 This is a technique which, when used with judicious moderation, can help to salvage the fit of old rods whose ferrules have loosened up over time.
 Be careful and work slowly.

-Premier: Walnut Body; Purpleheart Jaw Lining; Nylon Hinge Strap; Stainless Hardware; Flannel Sack.
-And the extras are only $20.00 more.
+Looking for the Premier version?
+Walnut Body; Purpleheart Jaw Lining; Nylon Hinge Strap; Stainless Hardware; Flannel Sack.